ibm-cloud-docs/vmwaresolutions/archiref/vcsvsrx/vcsvsrx-planning.md

 {:note: .note}
 {:important: .important}

+There are two options for deploying a vSRX HA cluster:

+* Deploy gateway on bare metal servers - deploys vSRX on a KVM-based host.
+* Deploy gateway as part of the IBM Cloud® for VMware® Solutions offering (edge cluster) - deploys vSRX on a VMware vSphere® ESXi™ hypervisor.

-The default deployment of a vSRX HA Chassis Cluster places a pair of KVM-based hosts with each supporting a single vSRX node.
-The two vSRX nodes are tied together in a highly available chassis cluster.
-The vSRX cluster delivers a reliable gateway solution that provides for continuous network traffic flows through the loss of a host that supports a node or a vSRX node.
+The two vSRX nodes are tied together in a highly available chassis cluster and deliver a reliable gateway solution that provides for continuous network traffic flows through the loss of a host that supports a node or a vSRX node.

-While the current vSRX offering uses KVM as the underlying host operating system, vSRX is also available in a configuration that runs natively on the VMware vSphere® ESXi™ hypervisor.
-{: note}

 These features are common to both deployment types.
 - Provides high availability pair within a single data center.